plausible/docs/docs/proxy/guides/netlify.md

 ## Troubleshooting

 If your `<script>` tag's `src` attribute is being manipulated to some unrecognised CDN URL, it's because you have the `Asset optimization` JS settings enabled in Netlify.
 Both the `Bundle JS` and `Minify JS` options must be de-selected in order to avoid interference with the proxied Plausible URL.

+Prefer not to disable the `Asset optimization`?
+Try to use the absolute URL in the `src` attribute of your `<script>`.